 CCA practices/meetings will stand down 2 weeks before the examinations and resume after the examinations.

 The school will try to assign the CCAs according to pupils’ preference.
 However, there may be instances when pupils may not be assigned their first choice CCA if it is over-subscribed.
-In such cases, they will be assigned another CCA.
-They may join the CCA of their choice in the following year if there is vacancy.
+In such cases, they will be assigned to one of their remaining choices of CCA.